Kenneth Sidney AYRES

 Ken was buried at Ranville War Cemetery, 10km north-east of Caen.
 His gravestone carries the inscription “Deep in our hearts / A memory is kept / Of one we loved / And will never forget.”

-Ken is remembered on the war memorials both in St Matthew’s Church and in the church of St John the Evangelist in New Hinksey (as is another of our 24 Men of Grandpont, Reginald Collins).
+Ken is remembered on the war memorials both in St Matthew’s Church and in the church of St John the Evangelist in New Hinksey (as is another of our 24 Men of Grandpont and Cold Harbour, Reginald Collins).
 Ken was the cousin of Leslie Revell, who is also named on the St John the Evangelist memorial.
 (Ken’s mother Elsie and Leslie’s father John were brother and sister.)

-Ken is also commemorated on the Oxford City WWII Roll of Honour, which is in the Church of St Michael at the Northgate on Cornmarket.
+Ken is also commemorated on the Oxford City Second World War Roll of Honour, which is in the church of St Michael at the Northgate on Cornmarket, and in the Second World War Book of Remembrance in the Regimental Chapel in Christ Church Cathedral.

 After the war, in early 1946, Ken’s widow Gladys married her cousin Dennis Hayes.
-Dennis had been born in Taunton in Somerset, but his mother Matilda Naish and Gladys’s mother Kate Naish were sisters, and had grown up in the cottage adjacent to the paper mill at Sandford-on-Thames, where their father worked.
-Gladys and Dennis went to live in his home town of Taunton; Gladys died there in 2005, aged 88.
+Dennis had been born in Taunton in Somerset, but his mother Matilda Naish and Gladys’s mother Kate Naish were sisters, and had grown up in the cottage adjacent to the paper mill in Sandford-on-Thames, where their father worked.
+Gladys and Dennis took David and Pat (aged nine and three when their father died) to live in Dennis's home town of Taunton; Gladys died there in 2005, aged 88.